patnir/nextjs-web3-starter/README.md

 **You’ll need to have Node 14 or later version on your local development machine** (but it’s not required on the server).
 You can use [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to switch Node versions between different projects.

-**You'll also need Yarn on your local development machine**.
-This is because Create Eth App relies on Yarn Workspaces, a feature not supported by Npm.

 **For the best local development experience. you'll need Docker on your local development machine**.

 ## Philosophy